 It is important that you spend an adequate time on this homework (an hour is advised).
 If you complete this thoroughly you ought to have a good grasp of what is required for the Assignment at National 5.

-List the twelve experiments that have been given as examples for the N5 Physics Assignment.
+List the five 2023 experiments that have been given as examples for the N5 Physics Assignment, and the further 5 from the 2018 experiments.

 In the marking instructions for the assignment how many marks are available for the underlying Physics?